-- The TABE Administrator needs to plan for students receiving extended time to ensure that they have a reasonable amount of time to complete the test within the same day.
+- The center's IDT should determine and specify any accommodation requiring extended time (time and a half, double time, or unlimited time).
+The TABE Administrator needs to plan for students receiving extended time to ensure that they have a reasonable amount of time to complete the test within the same day.
 Different parts of the test could be broken up into different days, if necessary, but an individual test section should be completed on the day of testing to avoid compromising the content and security of the test data. - Centers must provide a designated area, preferably at a location that can be observed by staff, where students needing frequent breaks as an accommodation can be monitored to ensure test integrity. - Centers must follow procedures specified in the "TABE 9/10 Student Testing System Administrator's Guide" regarding the use of paper/pencil versions of the tests as an accommodation. - Centers may decide to extend the time between follow-up TABE tests for students with documented cognitive disabilities beyond the scheduled 90-day test date. - 5.
-Exemption of Students with Documented Cognitive Disabilities from Follow-Up TABE Testing: Centers must follow the guidelines below for waiving follow-up TABE testing for students with cognitive disabilities: - The student must have documentation of a specific cognitive disability that could impact his or her learning/testing abilities, with or without accommodation. - Each student's case must be reviewed by the center's IDT.
-IDT participants are identified on the Job Corps Disability website located on Job Corps' Community website.
-For the purposes of developing a request for the TABE test waiver, the team should include, at a minimum, the center disability coordinator, center director, special education supervisor or instructor (if available), representatives of departments directly impacted by the request, and center Health and Wellness staff.
+Exemption of Students With Documented Cognitive Disabilities From Follow-Up TABE Testing: Centers must follow the guidelines below for waiving follow-up TABE testing for students with cognitive disabilities: - The student must have documentation of a specific cognitive disability that could impact his or her learning/testing abilities, with or without accommodation. - Each student's case must be reviewed by the center's IDT.
+IDT participants are identified on the Job Corps Disability Web site (http://jcdisability.jobcorps.gov).
+For the purposes of developing a request for the TABE test waiver, the team should include, at a minimum, the Center Disability Coordinator, Center Director, special education supervisor or instructor (if available), representatives of departments directly impacted by the request, and center health/wellness staff. - Criteria to be considered include: a high school diploma earned prior to or during attendance on center; TABE scores; specific cognitive disability and previous IEPs and/or 504 plans; student's learning style; student's attendance and participation in academic classes; instructional strategies and methods utilized by instructors; test preparation approaches utilized; testing and learning accommodations provided; and number of TABE tests taken and scores.
+Appendix 305 provides a checklist for student exemptions from follow-up TABE testing for students with documented cognitive disabilities and a "Sample Form for Request for a Disability Waiver From TABE Testing."

-- Criteria to be considered include a high school diploma earned prior to or during attendance on center; TABE scores; specific cognitive disability and previous IEPs and/or 504 plans; student's learning style; student's attendance and participation in academic classes; instructional strategies and methods utilized by instructors; test preparation approaches utilized; testing and learning accommodations provided; and number of TABE tests taken and scores.
-Appendix 305 provides a checklist for student exemptions from follow-up TABE testing for students with documented cognitive disabilities and a "Sample Form for Disability Waiver From TABE Testing." - After all data have been gathered and a decision has been made to waive further TABE testing, a request must be sent to the Regional Office for final approval or disapproval.
-The request must be accompanied by supporting documentation as identified in Appendix 305.
+• After all data have been gathered and a decision has been made to waive further TABE testing, a request must be sent to the Regional Office for final approval or disapproval.
+The request will be accompanied by supporting documentation (e.g., copy of accommodation plan, proof of disability, list of interventions used, and justification statement as to why the request is being made, as identified in Appendix 305).